amanrai31/JavaScript/random/RANDOM.md

 const num = prompt("Enter a number");
 num%2 === 0? console.log(num, "is an even number"): console.log(num, "is NOT an even number");
 ```

+- length of array or string is a property, not a method.
 -----

 MAP Polyfill